KokaKiwi/KokaKiwi/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Rust, Android and some other stuff
+- 🔭 I’m currently working with Rust on system and network stuff
 - 👯 I’m currently looking for a system/backend developer (remote)
 - 📫 How to reach me: Look on the left on my profile :cat:
 - 😄 Pronouns: she/her they/them